OMKar-dev-source/Internship-Project---Intermediate-Level-Data-Analysis-End-To-End-Project-SQL-To-Power-BI/README.md

       CSV-based relational data schema

-Steps to Reproduce
+** Steps to Reproduce
-Set up SQL Server:
+    1. Set up SQL Server:

-Execute the script found in create-combined-table.txt to create the combined table.
+        -- Execute the script found in create-combined-table.txt to create the combined table.

-Load Data into Power BI:
+    2. Load Data into Power BI:

-Open dashboard.pbix in Power BI Desktop.
+        -- Open dashboard.pbix in Power BI Desktop.
-Connect to your SQL Server and refresh the data to load the latest from the combined table.
+        -- Connect to your SQL Server and refresh the data to load the latest from the combined table.

+## Use Case

+--Work Assigned for Development of Adventure Cycle's Revenue and Product Analysis.

+ Dear Power Bi Developer
+ We are assigning you this project on behalf of our company 'Hematite Infotech' to develop Dashboard on Adventures Cycle Sales  Analysis that Displays Key Performance Metrics for Informed Decision making.

+ Requirements :-
+ -- Revenue Analysis in various Time frames.
+ -- Product Sales and Return Analysis.
+ -- Customers Demographics.
+ -- Design Kpi's according to Datasets.

+ Design and Aesthetics :- Use Proper Combinations of Colors and Ensure the Dashboard is Easy to Navigate.

+ Data Source :- Dataset is Provided in the form of Excel sheets with Multiple tables.

+ Deadline: - 5 Days

+ Best Regards.